 How do you choose a reverse mortgage lender?

-- A reverse mortgage can be a valuable tool to support retirement goals, reduce housing costs or cover the costs of necessary home improvements or property taxes.
+- A reverse mortgage can be a valuable tool to support retirement goals.

-- A financial assessment is an important step before applying to see if you’ll be able to afford living expenses, health care costs, insurance and taxes after taking this type of loan.
-All federally backed reverse mortgages require professional counseling before you can be approved.
+- A financial assessment is essential before applying to see if you can afford living expenses, health care costs, insurance and taxes after taking this loan.